pandas-dev/pandas/doc/source/contributing_docstring.rst

 finish with a dot.

-Keyword arguments with a default value, the default will be listed in brackets at the end of the description (before the dot).
-The exact form of the description in this case would be "Description of the arg (default is X).".
-In some cases it may be useful to explain what the default argument means, which can be added after a comma "Description of the arg (default is -1, which means all cpus).".
+Keyword arguments with a default value, the default will be listed in brackets at the end of the type.
+The exact form of the type in this case would be for example "int (default is 0)".
+In some cases it may be useful to explain what the default argument means, which can be added after a comma "int (default is -1, which means all cpus)".

+In cases where the default value is `None`, meaning that the value will not be used, instead of "str (default is None)" it is preferred to use "str, optional".
+When `None` is a value being used, we will keep the form "str (default None).
+For example consider `.fillna(value=None)`, in which `None` is the value being used to replace missing values.
+This is different from `.to_csv(compression=None)`, where `None` is not a value being used, but means that compression is optional, and will not be used, unless a compression type is provided.
+In this case we will use `str, optional`.

 **Good:**